longevity-genie/biothings-mcp/README.md

 docker run -p 3001:3001 -e MCP_PORT=3001 ghcr.io/longevity-genie/biothings-mcp:latest
 ```

-The MCP server will be available at `http://localhost:3001/mcp`.
+The MCP server will be available at `http://localhost:3001/mcp` (with docs at http://localhost:3001/docs).

+A publicly hosted version of this server is also available at `https://biothings.longevity-genie.info/mcp` (with docs at https://biothings.longevity-genie.info/docs)

 ### Integration with AI Systems